-The blue Project tab on the ribbon provides access to application settings and other configurable properties.
+The Project tab on the ribbon provides access to application settings and other configurable properties.
 This is comparable to the settings on the Customize menu in ArcMap, ArcCatalog, ArcGlobe, and ArcScene.

 The Contents pane displays items related to the active view.
-When a map view is active, the Contents pane displays map layers.
+For example, when a map view is active, the Contents pane displays map layers.
 This is comparable to the way the table of contents displays the layers for a data frame in ArcMap or the Catalog tree displays connections in ArcCatalog.

-A table view contains the attribute table for a layer.
-Projects can contain views of maps, scenes, tables, layouts, and charts.
+A table view displays the attribute table for a layer.
+Projects can contain views of maps, scenes, tables, layouts, and other items.
 Many views can be opened at once, including multiple views of the same map.

 The items in your project can be managed in the Catalog pane, which is similar to the Catalog window in ArcMap.
-You can also manage files in the catalog view, a unique view type that is similar to ArcCatalog.
+You can also manage files in the catalog view, which is similar to ArcCatalog.

 Import a map document

-You can import an ArcMap map document on the Insert tab of the ribbon.
-Click Import Map and search or browse to your file on the Import dialog box.
+You can import an ArcMap, ArcGlobe, or ArcScene document on the Insert tab of the ribbon.

 When you import a map, a blue dot appears on the Notifications button above the ribbon.
 Open the notification to see messages about the import process.